-- (A) the likelihood of severe child abuse or neglect; or - (B) a high risk of repetition as evidenced by previous involvements with law enforcement or the division; and - (ii) the child protection team is assembled for the purpose of information sharing and identification of resources, services, or actions that support the child and the child's family. - 3.2.1 Recommendation: Statutorily require a multi-disciplinary team response specific to child sex trafficking victims.

-Policy Goal 3.3 State law requires child welfare to provide access to specialized services for identified sex trafficked children and youth.
+- (B) developing or reviewing implementation of a safety plan to protect the child from further abuse, neglect, or dependency. - (b) The division may convene a child protection team for a particular case if: - (i) the case demonstrates: - (A) the likelihood of severe child abuse or neglect; or - (B) a high risk of repetition as evidenced by previous involvements with law enforcement or the division; and - (ii) the child protection team is assembled for the purpose of information sharing and identification of resources, services, or actions that support the child and the child's family. - 3.2.1 Recommendation: Statutorily require a multi-disciplinary team response specific to child sex trafficking victims.
+(See Issue Brief 3.2.) - Policy Goal 3.3 State law requires child welfare to provide access to specialized services for identified sex trafficked children and youth. - FULLY MET

 Utah law requires child welfare to provide access to services that are specialized to the unique needs of child sex trafficking victims.
-Specifically, Utah Code Ann. § 80-2-301(2)(b)(ix)29 (Division responsibilities) tasks the Division of Child and Family Services with providing "services for minors who are victims of human trafficking or human smuggling as described in Sections 76-5-308 through 76-5-310.1 or who have engaged in prostitution or sexual solicitation as defined in Section 76-10-1302 and 76-10-1313...."
+Specifically, Utah Code Ann. § 80-2-301(2)(b)(ix) (Division responsibilities) tasks the Division of Child and Family Services with providing "services for minors who are victims of human trafficking or human smuggling as described in Sections 76-5-308 through 76-5-310.1 or who have engaged in prostitution or sexual solicitation as defined in Section 76-10-1302 and 76-10-1313...."

-Further, Utah Code Ann. § 76-10-1315(2)-(4)30 (Safe harbor for children as victims in commercial sex or sexual solicitation) requires law enforcement to refer a child engaged in commercial sex to Division and tasks the Division with providing services, stating,
+Further, Utah Code Ann. § 76-10-1315(2)-(4) (Safe harbor for children as victims in commercial sex or sexual solicitation) requires law enforcement to refer a child engaged in commercial sex to Division and tasks the Division with providing services, stating,